Evolution of a community vision

 By Autumn Labbé-Renault

-This column was originally published Nov.
-10, 2024 in the Davis Enterprise.
+This was originally published as a column in The Davis Enterprise

 It’s been about 18 months since I began developing a vision for a project that would reframe the work of the nonprofit I lead — Davis Media Access — while working towards addressing a growing news and information gap in our community.